Lxkasmehl/TurtleProject/auth-backend/README.md

 - Google OAuth integration
 - Role-based access control (community/admin)
 - User management for admins
+- Email notifications for admin promotions and invitations

 The turtle identification backend is in the `backend/` folder and is developed by a separate team.